O-type star: Characteristics

 The formation rate of class O stars cannot be observed directly, but initial mass functions (IMF) can be derived that model observations of existing star populations and particularly young star clusters.
 Depending on the chosen IMF, class O stars form at a rate of one in several hundred main sequence stars.

 Because the luminosity of these stars increases out of proportion to their masses, they have correspondingly shorter lifespans.
 The most massive spend less than a million years on the main sequence and explode as supernovae after three or four million years.
 The least luminous O-type stars can remain on the main sequence for around 10 million years, but cool slowly during that time and become early B-type stars.
 No massive star remains with spectral class O for more than about 5–6 million years.
 Although sdO and CSPNe stars are low-mass stars billions of years old, the time spent in this phase of their lives is extremely short, of the order of 10,000,000 years.

 The present day mass function can be directly observed, and in the solar neighbourhood less than one in 2,000,000 stars is class O. Differing estimates find between 0.00003% (0.00002% if white dwarfs are included) and 0.00005% of stars being of class O.

 It has been estimated that there are around 20,000 massive O-type stars in the Milky Way.
 The low-mass sdO and CSPNe O-type stars are probably more common, although less luminous and therefore harder to find.
 Despite their short lifetimes, they are thought to be normal stages in the evolution of common stars only a little more massive than the Sun.

+No exoplanets around O-type stars have been detected so far, although a brown dwarf has been detected around an O-type star named CEN 16.